phorton1/base-apps-gitMUI/docs/rethink.md

-# gitUI - BRANCH, LOCAL, and REMOTE repositories
+# gitMUI - BRANCH, LOCAL, and REMOTE repositories

 I have re-introduced the notion of LOCAL_ONLY, and REMOTE_ONLY repos, and removed the parsing